webfx-demos/webfx-demo-pacman/README.md

 - [Ms. Pac-Man game](https://pacman.webfx.dev/)
 - [Pac-Man game](https://pacman.webfx.dev/?game=pacman)

 From the intro scene of either game, you can switch to the other game by pressing <kbd>V</kbd>.
 To start the game, you first have to "insert a coin" by pressing <kbd>5</kbd>.
-After you have credit, the game can be started by pressing <kbd>1</kbd>.
-I used these keys because they are also used by the MAME Aracde emulator.
+After you have credit, the game can be started by pressing <kbd>1</kbd> (I used these keys because they are also used by the MAME Arcade emulator).

 Pac-Man steering:
 - Pac-Man is steered using the cursor keys.